golota60/termi-clicker/README.md

  - Check whether you want to use `commonjs`.
 This entrypoint will be ideal for CLIs, but if you want to ship an actual module, this might be more complicated

+### Setup

+ - `yarn` to install all the dependencies
+ - `yarn start` to run default script

 ### Contributing

-If you want to improve this repo or have some useful insight - feel free to create an issue
+If see any bugs, want to improve this repo or have some useful insight - feel free to create an issue